SINDHUJA-ADIDALA/fwb25adidala/README.md

 new repo for assignment-10
 link to heroku server: <https://fwb25adidala.herokuapp.com/>

-Class - Icecream class Icecream{ constructor(flavour,price,toppings){
+Class - icecream class icecream{ constructor(flavour,price,toppings){
     this.flavour = flavour;
     this.price = price;
     this.toppings = toppings;